ShriyanshRaut/Astral/README.md

 ### Shriyansh Raut

-Built with caffeine, neon gradients, and unreasonable amounts of blur.
+Built with neon gradients, cinematic blur, and an unhealthy amount of UI obsession.

 GitHub:
 https://github.com/ShriyanshRaut

 ---